hadacchi/sensor-viewer/README.md

 # sensor-viewer
 is a simple data viewer.
-This reads sensory data from DB and show plot.
+This reads sensory data from DB and plot it.

 # requirements
 - httpd works with php